ArnoldDP/OStim-Community-Modlist/README.md

 * What this is

  It's a lore friendly and aesthetically pleasing overhaul for nearly every aspect of the game.
-Featuring mods like At Your Own Pace, Seasons of Skyrim, OStim, and Sunhelm Survival, this is list made to give a complete roleplaying experience to as many people as possible.
-Tl;dr this is a list for immersiphiles.
+Featuring mods like At Your Own Pace, Seasons of Skyrim, OStim, and the Simonrim Suite, this is list made to give a complete roleplaying experience to as many people as possible.
+Immersiphilia is real, embrace it.

 </details>